 During a transient upgrade, a physical standby database is transformed into a logical standby database.
 For the time that the standby database is logical, the user must ensure that the object IDs of the cached Oracle Database tables do not change.
-Specifically, tables that are cached should not drop and re-created, truncated, altered, flashed back or online segment shrunk.
+Specifically, tables that are cached should not be dropped and re-created, truncated, altered, flashed back or have an online segment shrunk.

 In order for TimesTen Cache to fail over and switch over properly, configure the Oracle primary and standby databases using the following steps:

 The Data Guard configuration must be managed by the Data Guard Broker so that the TimesTen Cache daemon processes and application clients respond faster to failover and switchover events.

 If you are configuring an Oracle RAC database, use the Oracle Enterprise Manager Cluster Managed Database Services Page to create database services that TimesTen Cache and its client applications use to connect to the Oracle primary database.
 See "Introduction to Automatic Workload Management" in Oracle Real Application Clusters Administration and Deployment Guide for information about creating database services.

 If you created the database service in step 2, use the